Housing Support Worker

 To be considered for this role, you will need the demonstrable ability to work within a highly effective, person centred accommodation service for service users some with complex needs

 Organised, adaptable, and an excellent communicator, you will be enthusiastic about working in a psychologically informed environment, and creative in your approach to service delivery.
 You are resilient in, and motivated by, a constantly changing and busy environment.
 A good understanding of the regulatory and financial environment within which accommodation based support services operate is essential.
-Car owner/drivers preferred.
+A full driving licence is desirable.

 HARP will provide you with excellent support and training to carry out your role effectively, and to develop your career and contribution to our clients.
-Our starting benefits package includes 25 days annual leave, plus Bank Holidays, a contributory pension scheme through The People’s Pension.
+Our starting benefits package includes 25 days annual leave (Pro rata), plus Bank Holidays, a contributory pension scheme through The People’s Pension.
 HARP will make a contribution to the pension and you will also be required to make a contribution.

-If you are interested in this position the job description and person specification detailing the Technical and Professional Know How required and an application form can be found at our website via the button below and click on the “Get Involved” tab and then “Careers”.
+If you are interested in this position the job description and person specification, detailing the Technical and Professional Know How required and an application form can be found at our website via the button below.

 Charity No: 1098126